jmorla/JsAlgorithms/README.md

 disclaimer!

-if the current directory does not have and src directory the command won't create it for you (we are bad guys)
+if the current directory does not have a src directory the command won't create it for you (we are bad guys)